kirokuan/jekyll/_posts/2016-03-27-Setup-VSCode.md

-if you need you project can be tested upon the hotkey , can use the config like
+if you need the project can be tested upon the hotkey , can use the config like

 {% highlight json %}
 {